viraj-nikam/canvas/readme.md

 php artisan key:generate
 ```

-#### Credentials
+#### Settings

-Open up `Canvas/config/blog.php` and define a few configurations for your new blog.
+Open up `Canvas/config/blog.php` and define the few configurations options for your blog.

-> The 'title' of your blog is used as the domain to create the default user.
+>Note:  The 'title' of your blog is used as the domain to create the default user.

 |Data Key|Value|
 |---|---|
 |Login Email|`admin@canvas.com`(default)|
 |Login Password|`password`(default)|

-To change your password (Recommended), open up `Canvas/database/seeds/UsersTableSeeder.php` and update it. *Make sure to re-run migrations and seeds if you have already run them.*
+When you first set up Canvas, you may want to change the default user information right away.
+To update user information including setting a new password (Recommended), edit the file `Canvas/database/seeds/UsersTableSeeder.php` and save it. *Make sure to re-run migrations and seeds if you have already run them.*

-Run the database migrations and seed the tables with demo content and a default user:
+Run the database migrations:

 ```sh
 php artisan migrate --seed